What Are Consonant-L-E Words? What Are Some Ideas for Teaching Consonant-L-E Words?

 • Circle, underline, or highlight words with the consonant-l-e syllable BEFORE reading a decodable text (students can also break up the words ahead of time)

-• Play games with consonant-l-e words to increase fluency with reading them
+• Play games with consonant-l-e words to increase fluency with reading them (game below is from From Sounds to Spelling)

-In this super fun “Don’t Tip Over the Tower” game, students have additional word cards.
+In this super fun “Don’t Tip Over the Tower” game, students receive word cards.
 They draw one of the cards, read the word, and write it on the tower that matches.
 The last player to add a word to the tower “tips it over” and their partner gets to claim that tower!

 Last but not least, here’s a list of some consonant-l-e words, sorted by ending: